Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Proposed changes to the OHS Code will:

-Albertans shared feedback on the first group of OHS Code parts through an online survey in 2021 and helped inform OHS Code changes that will take effect on March 31, 2023.
+Albertans shared feedback on the first group of OHS Code parts through an online survey in 2021 and helped inform OHS Code changes that took effect on March 31, 2023.

 Connect with the OHS Code review: